fx89/acct/docs/workspace-requirements.md

 If this is an existing record then:
 - the `lastModifiedDate` is set to the current date
 - the `lastModifiedByUserId` is set to the current user's `userUUID`

-If the currency of the account is not the same as the workspace default currency then a currency exchange record is created.
-If the amount is negative then the record related to the positive amount is identified and the two records are made to reference each other through the `optionalReverseCurrencyExchangeId` field.

 Example response body:
 ```